electron/governance/wg-releases/wg-qa/README.md

 1. Be actively contributing to the work of the WG
 2. Contribute to accomplishing OKRs and initiatives
-3. Attend montly QA WG meeting
+3. Attend monthly QA WG meeting

 If you are interested in joining the QA Working Group, reach out to an [existing member](#membership) and ask to be invited to the monthly meeting and as a guest to the #wg-qa channel in Slack.